ankurp/Dollar/README.md

 ### compose - `$.compose`

 Compose two or more functions where the return value of the first function is passed into the next function.
-Useful when chaing functions and returns a function that can be called with variadic argument values or an array of values as input
+Useful when chaining functions and returns a function that can be called with variadic argument values or an array of values as input

 ```swift
 let double = { (params: Int...) -> [Int] in